Matt4llan/SQL/README.md

 ## Objective

-You are a security professional at a large organization.
-Part of your job is to investigate security issues to help keep the system secure.
-You recently discovered some potential security issues that involve login attempts and employee machines.
-Your task is to examine the organization’s data in their 'employees' and 'log_in_attempts' tables.
-You’ll need to use SQL filters to retrieve records from different datasets and investigate the potential security issues.
+In this scenario, you need to obtain specific information about employees, their machines, and the departments they belong to from the database.
+Your team needs data to investigate potential security issues and to update computers.
+You are responsible for filtering the required information from the database.

 ### Skills Learned